rdegges/rdegges-blog/articles/2012/time-off.md

 family, and attempt to loosen up a bit.

 From Wednesday through Saturday night, I didn't touch a computer (with a single exception, to correct an important issue).
 While this may sound hilariously
 simple: I feel great!

 The first day was pretty hard to make it through--I had no idea what to do with myself.
 The second day was much easier--I accepted that I wasn't going to be doing any coding, and just went with the flow.
 Had a lot of fun with my family, ate a lot of turkey, and most of all, got to really relax for the first time in a while.

 On the third day, my brain kicked into creative mode, and since then I've had a ton of great ideas (for work, personal projects, and personal development things) which I'm excited to implement over the coming months.

 Although it is common knowledge, I now see exactly how effective taking a break can be.
 I'll definitely be doing this more frequently.

-#### Tags

-philosophy

-#### 1184 views and 0 responses

-  [Previous]: ../../../posts/2012/11/why-you-might-enjoy-using-dnsimple.html
-  [Index]: ../../../index.html
-  [Next]: ../../../posts/2012/11/improvement-and-perfection.html
-  []: ../../../image/2012/11/45997705-turkey.jpg
+  [Turkey Sketch]: |filename|/images/2012/turkey-sketch.png "Turkey Sketch"